Kong/kongctl/README.md

 Once the profile is determined, the CLI will read the configuration from the configuration file, using the sub-configuration under the profile name.

+> :warning: **Note: Do not use `-` characters in profile names if you intend to use environment variables.
+The `-` character is not allowed in environment variable names.**

 ### Configuration Values

 With the exception of the `--config-file` and `--profile` flags, every flag for every command can be set via the configuration system.